 Tips & Tricks for Navigating the Farmer's Market

-I've visited a lot Farmer's Markets because I love learning about fruits and vegetables, meeting the farmers and artisans, and figuring out how to cook with ingredients I've never worked with before.
-Plus, eating amazing food doesn't hurt either.
+I've visited a lot Farmer's Markets.
+I love learning about fruits and vegetables, meeting the farmers, and figuring out how to cook with new ingredients.
+Plus, eating amazing food doesn't hurt.
 Here are some of the ways I've figured out to make the market experience an enjoyable one.

-- Get your timing right: I've shopped at a lot of markets and I've found that, if you're there to buy your food for the week, it's just plain harder to navigate a market when it's crowded.
+- Get your timing right: It's harder to navigate a market when it's crowded.
 I've found the most enjoyable time to go is the first hour or two.
 That way, it's easier to talk to the farmers who are presenting their foods, all the produce has just been laid out, and there's more room to think.
-However, later, the market atmosphere can seem almost like a neighborhood fair.
+However, later, the market atmosphere can seem almost like a fun, lively, neighborhood fair.
 It can be a great place to socialize and spend time on a beautiful day.
 So, you might decide to bring your family or friends and casually stroll through the market to pick up a few things or indulge in the prepared offerings (if your market has them).
 Visit your market at different times to figure out the time that best suits your goals.

-- Test different parking spots: Some markets offer free parking lots, some guide you to a city lot, and some just offer street parking.
-Drive to the market sometime before you plan to shop to map out the parking options.
-Then, on your shopping day, observe your options as parking fills up.
-I like to go early to get the best parking because once you've purchased a bunch of things, you don't want to have to hike a mile back to your car.
-In my experience at the best markets, a parking strategy can be a game changer.
+- Test different parking spots: Drive to the market sometime before you plan to shop to map out the parking options.
+Then, on your shopping day, observe each option as parking fills up.
+Go early to get the best parking because once you've purchased a bunch of things, you won't want to have to hike a mile back to your car.
+A good parking strategy can be a game changer.

 - Bring a cart for your purchases: For too many years, I brought my own bags, threw them over my shoulder, and then hauled all of my purchases like a camel back to my car.
 Don't do it.
 Especially when watermelon season hits.
 At the same time as tomato season.
 Get a cart.
 Here are a few carts that I like for the market:

-- Cart 1: The Transit Folding Cart: I use this type of cart from time to time.
-It's fine for winter when produce isn't squishable.
-During the market, things can get shuffled around a bit, so you have to be strategic about where you place heavier and softer fruits like tomatoes, berries, and melons.
-However, it's the most economical choice, which makes it a good one and I still use mine often.
+- Cart 1: The Transit Folding Cart: This cart is perfect for winter when most produce isn't squishable.
+During the market, things can get shuffled around a bit, so you have to be strategic about where you place heavier and softer fruits.
+It's also the most economical choice, which makes it a good one and I still use mine often.

 - Cart 2: The CLAX 2-tier Collapsible Cart: This stylish cart is sturdy, well made and popular.
 It makes it easy to keep your purchases organized and transforms into a few different form factors so you can use it in different scenarios.
 Plus, it collapses easily and is easy to wash and store.
 A little pricier, but it will last a while if you take care of it.

-- Cart 3: The Mac Sports Collapsible Wagon: This is a larger capacity cart that I like to use in the summer when so many different fruits and vegetables are in peak season.
-In the summer, I can never get enough melons and this cart helps me haul all the beautiful cantaloupes, brilliants, bonnies and honeydews back to my car.
+- Cart 3: The Mac Sports Collapsible Wagon: This is a larger capacity cart to use in the summer when so many different fruits and vegetables are in peak season.
+In the summer, you can never get enough melons and this cart will help you haul all the beautiful cantaloupes, brilliants, bonnies and honeydews back to your car.
 And, then, when peaches and plums arrive, well, you can see how that could get complicated.

 - Bring cash, Venmo, and a credit card (or Apple Pay): Many Farmer's Markets have modernized and now accept credit cards and Venmo in addition to cash.
 However, there's always a vendor or two who only takes cash, so plan accordingly.

 - Get to know the farmers: Strike up a conversation with the farmers or artisans if you're interested in their products.
 Ask questions.
-This is how you learn about items you don't recognize or how to cook something or - well, a million other things.
+This is how you learn about items you don't recognize or how to cook something.
 Also, the farmers sometimes save specialty items or tastes for chefs, restaurant owners, folks in the food industry and customers they know.
-Plus, it makes the market fun and you can look forward to seeing a familiar face as you get to know the market.
+It makes the market fun and you can look forward to seeing a familiar face as you get to know the market.

-- Bring reusable bags: Every market is different, but most provide some kind of bag (plastic or paper) to use for your purchases.
+- Bring reusable bags: Every market is different.
+Most provide some bags for your purchases.
 However, if you really want to care for your produce and let it breathe, bring your own cotton mesh bags like these.
-Then, you can wash your produce when you arrive home and store it right in the bag so it can breathe, extending it's freshness.
+This makes it easy to wash your produce when you arrive home.
+Then, you can store it right in the bag so it can breathe, extending its freshness.

-- Organize your purchases in the car before you drive away: I store several reusable cloth shopping bags in the trunk of my car.
-Then, when I roll my cart up to the car, I can organize my purchases into bags of produce that will be stored together, separate the heavy from the squishable, make sure the berries are packed securely so they can sit with me up front, you get the idea.
-This way, you don't just have a haphazard set of food floating around in your trunk or car; it lets you take stock of your purchases and note whether you forgot something and gives you a few minutes to think through what you want to cook when you get home or in the next day or two.
+- Organize your purchases in the car before you drive away: Store several reusable cloth shopping bags in the trunk of your car.
+Then, when you roll your cart up to the car, you can organize produce that will be stored together.
+This makes it easy to separate the heavy from the squishable.
+Now, you don't just have a haphazard set of food floating around in your trunk or car.
+It also gives you the opportunity to take stock of your purchases.

 Change is Hard.
 Your Health is Worth It.